juniorsundarCasual/TGT/vault/volume-3.chapter-213.md

 "We will be going on a trip to fetch the information you need," Krish explained.
 "I hope you can explain this to the Matron," he said to Guy.
 "I don't wish to aggravate her... trauma."

 Guy nodded with a morose frown.
-He knew that Krish was observing everything happening around him, and the fact that he intruded in on Grace's confession did breach a few privacy laws.
+He knew that Krish was observing everything happening around him, and the fact that he intruded on Grace's confession did breach a few privacy laws... in his past life.
 However, he was right in this regard.
-A male Master suddenly whisking away a female Disciple from her family might draw a lot of parallels with her own life experience, and she would need to be eased into it.
+A male Master suddenly whisking away a female Disciple from her family might draw a lot of parallels with Grace's own life experience, and she would need to be eased into it.

 "I will handle things on my end," Guy responded.
 "However I will need assurances."

 "I don't think we will encounter anyone stronger than I," Krish said with a bemused smile.
-"Besides that, she is my resposibility too.
+"Besides that, she is my responsibility too.
 I am not going to rush her into trouble."

 Guy hummed contemplatively and in half affirmation.
 He recognised that the trip would be important for Marie to advance and he was all for it.
 He also had a good read on Krish and knew that the man only held good intentions for Marie.
 The issue, though, was getting Grace on board which he expected to be a steep uphill rise.

 Contrary to Guy's expectations, it did not take much to convince Grace.
 To quote her exact words, "Marie won't let the man get an inch near her if she doesn't want to."

 Her confidence in Marie was staggering.
 Then again, the girl had practically lived alone for most of her life with her work.
-And thus, with haste efficiency, the Master-Disciple duo were prepped up and ready to set off on their journey at the crack of dawn.
+And thus, with haste and efficiency, the Master-Disciple duo were prepped up and ready to set off on their journey at the crack of dawn.

 ____

 "We didn't pack any food," Marie commented with an irate scowl.

 "It's all part of the plan, my little Disciple," Krish answered with a mysterious intonation.
-Seeing as his Disciple wasn't in a mood for jokes, he added, "It will be part of practice.
+Seeing as his Disciple wasn't in a mood for jokes, he added, "It will be part of the practice.
 When I started my journey with my Master, the only things we carried was a set of clothes and a canteen of water."

 "Why?"